Skip to main content

 Export metrics in Prometheus format

-historical information for clusters is not available — metrics are requested only in real time.
-The list of all metrics supported in Manage Databases and their descriptions can be viewed in the Metrics in Prometheus format table.
+Historical information is unavailable for clusters — metrics are requested only in real-time.
+A list of all metrics that are supported in managed databases and their description can be viewed in the Metrics in Prometheus format table.

 1. Get a token.